diligentapple/OpenClaw-Mesh-Manager/README.md

 # OpenClaw Mesh Manager

-Run a fleet of [OpenClaw](https://github.com/openclaw/openclaw) AI agents on a single machine and let them talk to each other over a mesh network — with optional remote access via Tailscale.
+Easily run a fleet of [OpenClaw](https://github.com/openclaw/openclaw) AI agents on a single machine via Docker and let them talk to each other over a mesh network — with optional remote access via Tailscale.

 ## Quick Start